jskov/reproducible-gradle/README.md

 # buildinfo-gradle

-A Gradle plugin that creates buildinfo for maven artifacts, enabling reproducible builds.
+A Gradle plugin that enables [reproducible builds](https://reproducible-builds.org/) by providing [buildinfo](https://reproducible-builds.org/docs/jvm) when publishing Maven artifacts.

 ## Using the Plugin